zenstackhq/zenstack-docs/blog/drizzle-prisma/index.md

 ![Cover Image](cover.png)

 For TypeScript lovers, [Prisma](https://prisma.io) has been the perfect solution for building database-centric applications for quite a while.
 But recently, a new challenger has emerged.
-If you've been closely tracking the ORM space, you've probably heard of [Drizzle](https://drizzle.dev/), a new ORM that claims to be more flexible, more performant, and an overall better alternative.
+If you've been closely tracking the ORM space, you've probably heard of [Drizzle](https://drizzle.dev/), a new ORM that claims to be more flexible, performant, and an overall better alternative.
 But is it really?
 In this article, I'll quest for the answer to that question.
-Following the "Show, Don't Tell" mantra, I'll achieve it by building the same API twice, with Drizzle and Prisma respectively.
+Following the "Show, Don't Tell" mantra, I'll achieve it by building the same API twice, with Drizzle and Prisma, respectively.

 <!--truncate-->

 > *Disclaimer:*
 >
 > I'm the author of [ZenStack](https://github.com/zenstackhq/zenstack), a full-stack toolkit built on top of Prisma.
-I have a lot more experiences with Prisma than Drizzle, but I'll try my best to be objective and fair.
+I have more experience with Prisma than Drizzle, but I'll try my best to be objective and fair.

 ## Requirements

-I don't want the API to be another "hello world" example, as no insight can be generated out of that.
-But using a too complex one also makes it hard to be contained in a blog post.
-So I ended up using a simple "blog post" scenario but adding a "multi-tenancy" twist into it:
+I don't want the API to be another "hello world" example, as no insight can be generated.
+However, using an overly complex one also makes it hard to be contained in a blog post.
+So, I decided to use a simple "blog post" scenario but add a "multi-tenancy" twist.

+Here are the requirements:

 - `Space` forms the tenancy boundary.
-A `Space` contain a list of `Post`s.
+A `Space` contains a list of `Post`s.
-- `User`s are global, and can be invited into `Space`s by space admins.
-I.e., `Space` and `User` forms a many-to-many relationship.
+- `User`s are global and can be invited into `Space`s by space admins.
+I.e., `Space` and `User` form a many-to-many relationship.
 - A `User` can have one of the two roles in a space: `MEMBER` or `ADMIN`.
 - `User`s can create `Post`s in `Space`s.
 A `Post` has a `published` state indicating if it's visible to all.
-- A `Post` is readable to everyone if it's published, and is always readable to its author and space owner/admins.
+- A `Post` is readable to everyone if it's published and is always readable to its author and space owner/admins.

 ## Schema

-The biggest difference between Drizzle and Prisma lies in how schema is defined.
+The most significant difference between Drizzle and Prisma lies in how schema is defined.
 Drizzle is all TypeScript.
 You know how to write a schema if you know TypeScript.
 Nothing else is needed.
-Its schema builder API allows to describe every aspect of your tables, relationships, and constraints.
-Here's how the schema looks like for our API:
+Its schema builder API lets you describe every aspect of your tables, relationships, and constraints.
+Here's what the schema looks like for our API:

 ```ts title='/db/schema.ts'